James Chuter Ede: Home Secretary and later career

-Ede ceased to be in government when Labour lost the 1951 United Kingdom general election, and pursued other interests during his remaining 15 years in opposition.
-As well as his British Museum work, he became an active member of the BBC’s General Advisory Council, and held a leading rôle in the Unitarian church.
-In 1964 he left the Commons and was created a life peer as Baron Chuter-Ede, of Epsom in the County of Surrey on 1 January 1965.
+Ede ceased to be in government when Labour lost the 1951 United Kingdom general election, and pursued other interests during his remaining 13 years in opposition.
+As well as his British Museum work, he became an active member of the BBC's General Advisory Council, and held a leading role in the Unitarian Church.
+In 1964 he left the Commons and was created a life peer as Baron Chuter-Ede, of Epsom in the County of Surrey, on 1 January 1965, having accordingly adopted the surname Chuter-Ede on 18 December 1964.

 Unitarian Church

-When Home Secretary, Ede expanded his activities in the Unitarian Church, addressing its General Assembly in 1947, and arranging for the Church to be represented at the Cenotaph memorial on Remembrance Sunday.
+When Home Secretary, Ede expanded his activities in the Unitarian Church, addressing its General Assembly in 1947, and arranging for the church to be represented at the Cenotaph on Remembrance Sunday.
 He also spoke to various Unitarian congregations, and increased this activity after he left office in 1951.
 He attended congresses of the International Association for Liberal Christianity and Religious Freedom (IARF), and in 1955 was elected its President.
 In that connection, he paid more than one visit to North America.

 From 1957 to 1958, Ede was President of the Unitarian General Assembly, and for a year he travelled tirelessly around the country, addressing different congregations.